mrmilhaven/vcf2smc_pro.py/README.md

 ## Creating Input Data:

 ### Names List:
 To create the names list file, put the two distinguished individuals (AS NAMED IN THE VCF) on the first line, space delimited, followed by their ploidy.
 In general, the ploidy should be set to d (Diploid) for now.
+The program also allows for using h (pseudohaploidy), but it is not recommended.
 On the following lines, make the same pattern, as shown below:
 ```
 Dist_ind_1,d Dist_ind_2,d
 Pop1_ind1,d Pop1_ind2,d